Breadcrumb

 • Eliminating racial and geographic health disparities by addressing systemic and social inequities, such as:

-• helping parents and caregivers to secure housing
+• Helping parents and caregivers to secure housing

-• applying for the Earned Income Tax Credit
+• Applying for the Earned Income Tax Credit

-• connecting with job training and employment assistance
+• Connecting with job training and employment assistance

 • Investing in places where infant mortality rates are worse than national averages